 This is achieved through enhancing students’ understanding of their place in a diverse society and by giving them opportunities to experience such diversity.

-Assemblies and discussions involving prejudices and prejudicial actions are followed and supported by similar themes in some curriculum areas (e.g. ICT, history, citizenship and religious education) and in tutorial time.
+Assemblies and discussions involving prejudices and prejudicial actions are followed and supported by similar themes in some curriculum areas (e.g. PSHRE, ICT, history, and religious education) in tutorial time and Life Skills and Choices days.